History of the Toronto Maple Leafs: Toronto Arenas (1917–1919)

 Mounting legal bills from the dispute forced the Arenas to sell most of their stars, resulting in a horrendous five-win season in 1918–19.
 With the club losing money and no hope of catching Ottawa and Montreal in the standings in a three-team league, they requested permission to suspend operations for the season in late February 1919.
 League president Frank Calder persuaded the team to play its 18th game on February 20, after which the league ended the regular season prematurely (shortening the 20 game schedule) and immediately proceeded to the playoffs.
 The Arenas' .278 winning percentage that season is still the worst in franchise history.
-However, since the 1919 Stanley Cup Finals ended without a winner, the Arenas proclaimed themselves world champions by default.
+However, since the 1919 Stanley Cup Final ended without a winner, the Arenas proclaimed themselves world champions by default.

 Livingstone's suit dragged through the courts for nearly a decade.
 In October 1923, a ruling was made that Arena Gardens had abused its position as a trustee of the assets of the Toronto Hockey Club—its player contracts—and finding damages of in favour of Livingstone.
 That still was not the end, as the damages were later reduced to $10,000 and that decision was also appealed—all the way to the privy council, which dismissed the appeal in July 1926.